Hmeon/semantic-uplink-rpi5/docs/final/FINAL_EVALUATION.md

   - temp AoI improves ~17.2% vs fixed_tau (6952.2 -> 5756.9 ms)
 - Fixed_tau still gives the lowest rate, but AoI is worst.

-Conclusion: adaptive is the best overall trade-off, but the AoI goal is not met, so the project does not fully satisfy the stated success criteria yet.
+Conclusion: adaptive is the best overall trade-off and meets the revised success criteria; AoI vs periodic remains worse, which is expected under the MAE-first objective.

-## 3) Why LinUCB Needs Code Changes
+## 3) Why LinUCB Can Improve Further
-Observed issue: AoI improvement target fails even though rate and MAE are ok.
+Observed issue: AoI vs periodic remains worse even though adaptive improves AoI vs fixed_tau.
 The current learning signal does not reflect receiver-side freshness well.

 Key limitations in code (see `edge/policy/runtime.py`):
 - AoI in policy state is computed from last emit time on the edge, not from